 Google map showing the 'Road to the Isles' and the ferry route from Mallaig to Rum.

-The MV Loch Nevis sails from Mallaig to Rum four times a week.
+The MV Loch Nevis sails from Mallaig to Rum five times a week in Summer and four in Winter.
 A leisurely day trip will allow a short stop for a cup of tea and a gentle stroll while for the more adventurous there is the opportunity to stay over and enjoy some of the island’s wilderness.
 Have a look at the CalMac website for timetable information.

 The Sheerwater runs from Arisaig on 3 days a week (summer only) offering 2-3 hrs ashore on Rum.
 Times are flexible as this is also a wildlife and cetacean watching cruise and the boat may be lead off at a tangent by basking sharks, dolphins or minke whales.